Table of Contents

 Working on a single project

-Translators working from non-perfect “developer” English or non-English source into English can use the feature of viewing the source strings in a different language.
+Translators working from non-perfect “developer” English or non-English sources into English can view the source strings in a different language.
+Let’s take a look at two examples.

-1. Non-English source content: You need to translate from Chinese into English and French.
+Non-English source content: You need to translate from Chinese into English and French.

 Source language - Chinese (China)